sethvincent/development-environments-for-beginners/readme.md

 # What is a development environment?

-tools
+### Wait, what is this development environment thing?

+Think of it like your workshop.

+Except your workshop is pretty much all inside your computer.

-everything you need to work on a project.
+A development environment is typically a set of tools isntalled on your computer that consist of everything you need to work on a project.

-typically on your local computer.

-other environments can include production, staging, etc.
+A development environment is also considered a stage in the workflow, or release cycle, of a project.

+### Other stages can include:
+- testing
+- staging
+- production

+There can be other stages, too, depending on the complexity of the project and the requirements you must meet for quality assurance and user testing.

+##

 # Terminal: conquer the command line